District-scale Gold Exploration in Yukon

-- The 2017 drill program defined target areas and included intersection of 81.3 g/t gold over one meter.
-Followed up last year with the discovery of the Yukon’s richest porphyry.
+- The 2017 drill program defined target areas and included an intersection of 81.3 g/t gold over one meter, followed up last year with the discovery of the Yukon’s richest porphyry.

 - The property has excellent infrastructure with a government-maintained road going right through the entire property and roads to all deposits and targets.

 - The Freegold Mountain project is located in a good jurisdiction with straight forward permitting and support from government and local communities.

 - Data mining of $35 million database has allowed for low-cost exploration, which has resulted in recent successful discoveries.

 - The 2018 exploration program focused on identifying new porphyry and epithermal mineralization within a six-kilometer-long soil and geophysical anomaly.

 - The Blue Sky porphyry is one of the longest and highest grading gold-copper porphyries in the Yukon.